shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 significantly improved PixelCNN performance.
 - This is because the codebook is simpler to learn as there are less choices for selecting the codebook embedding for the PixelCNN, but enough dimensions to give the model capacity to learn the features of input images.
+- As a result, ***VQ-VAE performance was sacrificed in order to make it easier to PixelCNN to learn the codebooks, resulting in clearer generated images.***
 - ***Adam optimiser with learning rate 0.001 for VQ-VAE and 0.0003 for PixelCNN*** were chosen as through many tests in the range [0.0001, 0.001]
 - ***The commitment loss scaling of 0.25 was selected for VQ-VAE***, as this was selected in the original paper and was found to give the best performance.
 Although, the performance seems robust with the choice of this parameter.